Gauge-independent approach to inflation in quadratic gravity: Analysis of gauges

 and depending on the threading, we have either

 for $B = 0$, or

-for $E = 0$.
-Note that $A_\mathrm{F}$ corresponds to the gauge-invariant variable $\mathcal{A}_\psi$ shown in Eq.~\eqref{eqn:Apsi-A-R}.
+for $E = 0$.\footnote{ We note that $B$ and $E$ inherit the dependence on $\omega$ from $\Psi$, but remain bounded for all admissible values of $\omega$. } Note that $A_\mathrm{F}$ corresponds to the gauge-invariant variable $\mathcal{A}_\psi$ shown in Eq.~\eqref{eqn:Apsi-A-R}.
 All the perturbations in the flat gauge either decay or remain constant in time.
 Therefore, the linear perturbation theory remains valid.